israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

         Returns a new Array Iterator that contains the keys for each index in the array.

     `Array.prototype.map()`
+        Creates a new array with the results of calling a provided function on every element in this array.

 ### Math
  Math is an object with arithmetic functions to perform mathematical tasks.